WTXK: Dark times

 In August 2008, Hughey Communications, Inc. (owned by Randall and Debra Hughey) agreed to purchase this dark station from Wayne North's Horizon Broadcasting Company for a reported sale price of $50,000 in cash.
-The deal was approved by the FCC on November 19, 2008, and the transaction was consummated on January 26, 2009.
+The FCC approved the deal on November 19, 2008, and the transaction was consummated on January 26, 2009.

 On December 30, 2008, WQLS applied to the FCC for special temporary authority to broadcast with reduced power (1,000 watts daytime and critical hours, 3 watts at night) from temporary facilities at the existing tower site.
 The station had been destroyed by a fire and was off the air for almost all of 2008.
 If the station had not returned to the air by January 28, 2009, they risked the automatic forfeiture of their broadcast license for remaining silent for more than 12 months.
 The FCC granted this temporary authority on January 6, 2009, with a scheduled expiration of July 6, 2009.
 The station filed for an extension of this authority in March 2009 which the FCC finally granted on December 17, 2009, with a scheduled expiration of January 29, 2010.

 New city, new owner, new format

-On May 13, 2009, the station applied to change its community of license from Ozark, Alabama, near Dothan to Pike Road, Alabama, near Montgomery.
+On May 13, 2009, the station applied to change its community of license from Ozark, Alabama, near Dothan, to Pike Road, Alabama, near Montgomery.
 The FCC granted a construction permit for this relocation on November 20, 2009, with a scheduled expiration of November 20, 2012.
 With construction and testing complete, the station was granted an updated broadcast license for the Pike Road location on February 22, 2010.

 License holders Hughey Communications, Inc., reached an agreement to sell WQLS to Frontdoor Broadcasting, LLC, in December 2009.
-The FCC approved the deal on January 19, 2010, and the transaction was consummated on January 28, 2010.
+The FCC approved the deal on January 19, 2010.
+The transaction was consummated on January 28, 2010.
 The new owners had the FCC change the station's call sign to WTXK on March 12, 2010.
 The call sign was changed to match the station's new branding as "The Ticket", a sports talk format that took effect in late March 2010.
 The move also resulted in WTXK simulcasting its new programming on FM translator W298BC (107.5 FM) in Montgomery.